dcunited001/dcunited001.github.io/_posts/2018-01-31-semioteleological-revolution-a-sociophysical-phase-change.md

   - religion is a social belief system, but it is acquired gradually

-- the knowledge of good and evil
+- what is the knowledge of good and evil?
+  - one personal interpretation of this
   - the knowledge of the knowledge of good and evil

 - is it right do to right? is it wrong to do wrong?